 Proceeds from the event will benefit Arts for Learning, an arts education advocacy organization

-The Cottage Home Neighborhood Association is dedicated to keeping their nook of the city maintained and continually improving.
+The Cottage Home Neighborhood Association is dedicated to keeping its nook of the city maintained and continually improving.
 The association hosts a spring clean up every year.
-This historic neighborhood balances city living with small community values, located where downtown and the near east meet.
+This historic neighborhood balance city living with small community values, located where downtown and the near east meet.

-Lastly, the best way to Celebrate Earth Day is to be good to the earth each and every day.
+Lastly, the best way to celebrate Earth Day is to be good to the earth every day.
 Taking small actions can make a big difference.
 Remember, even one small change can make a big difference over time.

 Below is a list of small actions you can take to showcase your commitment to improving the environment: